RabinKarp/othello/README.md

 Caltech CS2 Assignment 9: Othello

-I implemented my code in java - so please run the Java makefile.
+I implemented my code in java - so please run the Java makefile and run the Java program with Java TestGame [AI 1 NAME] [AI 2 NAME]

 TestPlayer is the first part of the assignment that implements a randomly-playing AI.
 ThinkingPlayer implements the Heuristic